 Maybe you’re ready to finally purchase your first luxury watch.
 Perhaps you already own a great watch and would like to add to your collection.
 Whatever the case may be, it’s good to know what options are available when looking for a male watch.
 Although there are certainly many styles, there are six that are remarkable and have truly stood the test of time.
 These six standard watch styles are indeed the industry standards from which many different designs have been developed.
 These watches are timeless, classic styles that speak to times gone by while maintaining an on-trend style for today.

 Fashioned originally for a pilot in 1904 who wanted a substitute for a pocket watch while flying, the aviator is a beautiful classic that everyone can appreciate.
 At a time when most men were wearing pocket watches, the aviator was as innovative as it was practical.
 Today, the aviator watch is still made with the same practicality.
 With a high contrast dial and extremely luminous markings, the aviator is made to be easy to see.
 The case of the aviator is always round, has a large, ratcheted crown, and features a distinct triangle marking at 12:00.
 Additionally, aviator watches are usually powered by automatic movement as opposed to quartz.

 The Diving Watch

 Worn by water sport enthusiasts and land lovers alike, the diving watch is an excellent timepiece synonymous with durability and water resistance.
-Typically given a water resistance rating somewhere between 100 and 500 meters, the diving watch is not only water resistant, it is capable of providing visibility with virtually no light.
-When purchased for functionality, this watch usually comes outfitted with a rubberized, water resistant wrist strap, however, you can definitely purchase a diving watch with a classier strap if you are wearing it solely for accessory purposes.
+Typically given a water resistance rating somewhere between 100 and 500 meters, the diving watch is not only water-resistant, but it is also capable of providing visibility with virtually no light.
+When purchased for functionality, this watch usually comes outfitted with a rubberized, water-resistant wrist strap, however, you can definitely purchase a diving watch with a classier strap if you are wearing it solely for accessory purposes.